I use Adobe Camera Raw in Photoshop or Photoshop Elements. Why do I need MetaRaw?

 Adobe Camera Raw:

-+ Works as a plugin in Photoshop and Photoshop Elements+ Many image adjustment options+ Relatively fast raw conversion- You have to update to the latest version of Photoshop to get support for the latest camera raw files.
++ Works as a plugin in Photoshop and Photoshop Elements+ Many image adjustment options+ Relatively fast raw conversion- You have to update to the latest version of Photoshop or Photoshop Elements to get support for the latest camera raw files.

 - Does not open raw files from unknown or exotic cameras